-Significant hyperkalemia is defined as a serum potassium value >6.0 mEq/liter (>6.0 mmol/L).
-Moderate hyperkalemia is defined as serum potassium values in the 5.0 to 6.0 mEq/liter (5.0-6.0 mmol/L) range.
+Significant hyperkalemia is defined as a serum potassium value >6.0 mEq/L (>6.0 mmol/L).
+Moderate hyperkalemia is defined as serum potassium values in the 5.0 to 6.0 mEq/L (5.0 to 6.0 mmol/L) range.
 Small changes in serum potassium values can have significant muscular and cardiac effects when significant hyperkalemia is present.

 Common acute manifestations of significant hyperkalemia include muscle weakness and ECG changes, with the latter having the potential to progress to a life-threatening arrhythmia.
 Significant hyperkalemia represents a medical emergency, and an ECG should be obtained to establish whether cardiotoxicity is present.
 Continuous ECG monitoring should occur until serum potassium values have been brought into a safe range and cardiotoxicity has resolved.

 Whereas the treatment of significant hyperkalemia is pre-emptive in the patient without electrocardiographic change, in the presence of electrocardiographic change significant hyperkalemia represents a true medical emergency and requires rapid implementation of measures to reduce serum potassium concentration.

 - Drug-related decreased cellular entry or increased cellular exit of potassium